neicnordic/endit/README.md

 To run multiple/concurrent ENDIT daemon instances, the `ENDIT_CONFIG` environment variable can be set to use a different configuration file.
 This is not to be confused with enabling parallel/multiple archive and retrieve operations which is done using options in the ENDIT daemon configuration file.

-The configuration of the ENDIT dCache plugin is done through the dCache admin interface.

 # Collaboration